Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Background

 and the low-rank update posterior covariance approximation is given by

 where the prior is kept in the subspace orthogonal of the POD basis.
 Using \eqref{eq:posMeanPODReduced}--\eqref{eq:posCovPODMapped}, we can solve an $r$-dimensional inverse problem to obtain an approximation of the $d$-dimensional posterior quantities.
-The reduced forward operator $\mathbf{\widehat{G}}_{\text{ POD}}$ has storage and evaluation costs $\mathcal{O}(mr)$ instead of $\mathcal{O}(md+d^2)$ leading to significant computational savings for $r\ll d$.
+The reduced forward operator $\mathbf{\widehat{G}}_{\text{ POD}}$ has storage and evaluation costs in $\mathcal{O}(mr)$ instead of $\mathcal{O}(md+d^2)$ leading to significant computational savings for $r\ll d$.
+Note that the full forward operator has lower storage costs if $\mathbf{K}$ is sparse banded.

 For POD-reduced models, the bases $\mathbf{W}=\mathbf{V}$ depend on the samples used to generate $\mathbf{U}$.
 In the context of Bayesian inverse problems, snapshots can either be generated by sampling from the prior \cite{ghattasLearningPhysicsbasedModels2021a} or adaptively from the posterior distribution \cite{cuiDatadrivenModelReduction2015}, or are based on given data \cite{nguyenModelOrderReduction2014}.
 However, POD does not explicitly consider the transition from prior to posterior distribution when computing $\bm\Phi_r$, but focuses on the reconstruction of the full state, which might not be necessary for an accurate approximation of the solution of an inverse problem.
 Additionally, the data-driven basis calculation requires $N$ evaluations of the full computational model for generating snapshots first, leading to a large computational overhead.